-The gateway to the JBU Library is its web site, jbu.edu/library, where information about all library collections and services may be obtained.
+The gateway to the JBU Library is its web site, www.jbu.edu/library, where information about all library collections and services may be obtained.
 The library web site features an online catalog that can be accessed from any computer with an Internet connection.
 Students can connect to electronic databases through the campus network and via remote access.
-Reference questions and interlibrary loan requests can be made using online forms found at the web site, instant messaging, or via e-mail to library@jbu.edu.

 The JBU library belongs to several networks and consortia.
-To provide efficient interlibrary loan services, the library is a member of the Online Computer Library Center (OCLC), which gives users borrowing privileges to over 110 million items held in over 12,000 member libraries worldwide.
-The library belongs to ARKLink, a consortium of 47 academic libraries in Arkansas, which provides free reciprocal borrowing for students at participating libraries.
+To provide efficient interlibrary loan services, the library is a member of the Online Computer Library Center (OCLC), which gives users borrowing privileges to over 250 million items held in over 72,000 member libraries worldwide.
+The library also belongs to ARKLink, a consortium of 47 academic libraries in Arkansas that provides free reciprocal borrowing for students at participating libraries.